 • in-service education sessions

-• quality improvement project activity
+• quality improvement activity

-• reflective journalling
+• reflective practice groups and reflective journalling

 Clinical support

-• ward induction
+• unit induction

 • supernumerary days